Japanese Baseball League: League structure

 Unlike American pro teams, Japanese Baseball League teams were usually named after their corporate owners/sponsors rather than the cities or regions in which they played.
 This was because Japanese franchising does not have strong territorial requirements as in the Major Leagues; as a result, the JBL teams clustered in metropolitan areas in Japan's center (Tokyo, Nagoya) and south (Osaka).
 As a result, teams were notorious for how often they changed their names, often because of changes in ownership/sponsorship (and also because of nationalistic regulations imposed during wartime, such as the outlawing of English team names).
 (The Yomiuri Giants, the Chunichi Dragons, and the Hanshin Tigers are the only surviving major clubs that have always been based in their respective cities.
-Additionally, the current Orix Buffaloes are a merger of two clubs which never left their hometown.)
+Additionally, the current Orix Buffaloes are a merger of two clubs which never left their hometowns.)

 Most Japanese Baseball League teams did not have an "official" home stadium; instead, teams played at any stadium in the area in which they were based.
 All league championships went to whoever had the best record at the end of the season, without a postseason series being played.

 History

 The league was established on February 5, 1936, as the Japan Occupational Baseball League, with an initial complement of seven teams.
 Three of the teams were based in Tokyo, two in Osaka, and two in Nagoya.

 Due to a lack of position players, a number of players in the league both pitched and batted.
 At first (until after World War II), the JBL was a "dead ball" league, due to Japan conserving rubber (including inside baseballs) for its war efforts; instead it used Balatá inside the balls.
 Initially, the league played split seasons, doing so from 1936 to 1938.
 In the debut 1936 season, it split into spring, summer, and fall seasons, only keeping track of the standings in the fall season.
-The league played spring and fall seasons in 1937 (c.
-100-game schedule in total) and 1938 (total 75-game schedule), adding one new team each year.
+The league played spring and fall seasons in 1937 (approximartely a 100-game schedule in total) and 1938 (total 75-game schedule), adding one new team each year.

 The league was renamed the Japanese Baseball League in 1939, playing a 96-game schedule.
 Before the 1940 season, one of the founding teams, Nagoya Kinko (originally the Nagoya Golden Dolphins), merged with the Tokyo Senators.
 The 1940 season featured a 104-game schedule.

 In October 1940 (responding to rising hostility toward the West due to World War II), the league outlawed the use of English in Japanese baseball.
-In response, the Korakuen Eagles became "Kurowashi", the Osaka Tigers became "Hanshin", the Tokyo Senators became "Tsubasa", and (eventually) Lion became "Asahi."
+In response, the Korakuen Eagles became "Kurowashi", the Osaka Tigers became "Hanshin", the Tokyo Senators became "Tsubasa", and (eventually) Lion became "Asahi".

 In 1941, the JBL appointed its first president, Jiro Morioka (formerly VP of Dai Tokyo).
 Morioka negotiated with the Japanese Imperial Army to keep professional baseball going through the early years of the Second World War.

 The league played a 90-game schedule in 1941, a 104-game schedule in 1942, and an 84-game schedule in 1943.